sedc-codecademy/sedc7-04-ajs/g2/Class5/README.md

 **Hint:** use an object as a return value ( bundle the stats in to one package )
 8. Create a function for printing the stats in the weather stats view
 9. Create a function for printing the table for hourly stats
+### Coding phase
+In this phase we start coding all the tasks that we have planned and written in the planning phase.
+So we are building and creating the application here.
+We can always go back and add a task in the planning list if we encounter some feature that we missed in the planning.

+### Testing phase
+This is a phase where we spend time testing our code and checking if the built product correlates with the requirements.
+When we encounter a problem, missing requirement or something out of place we go back to the coding phase to fix the problems and then go back to testing.
+This cycle is done when we are satisfied with the complete product.